 The focus of Secret Pour’s beverage program will be Jaime and Roberto’s thoughtfully curated yet extensive selection of beer and wine, along with seasonal batched Cocktails.
 Customer favorites have been the Cafe Martini, Mi Cielo (a blue margarita), and Roberto's creation, the Pulp Fiction-inspired bev, Ezekiel 25:17.
 Patrons can pair their libations with a variety of savory and sweet menu items made to order by Jaime, such as "Jaime's Bomb Ass Buffalo Dip", the Bavarian pretzels and paninis of all kinds.

 Beyond the bar, Secret Pour’s secret door first leads to a small, blacklight room filled with art (and mannequins) from Brooklyn Art Cave.
-And then there’s a full venue space, which will carry an array of events including open mic nights, karaoke, drag shows, comedy nights and more.
-The bar section will be filled with nostalgic touches including a boombox, an arcade cabinet and puzzle games, plus a jukebox, pool table and touch screen coffee table with more than 30 free games for patrons to play in teams.
+And then there’s a full venue space, which carries an array of events including open mic nights, karaoke, drag shows, comedy nights and more.
+The bar section is filled with nostalgic touches including a boombox, an arcade cabinet and puzzle games, plus a jukebox, pool table and touch screen coffee table with more than 30 free games for patrons to play in teams.
 Roberto and Jaime will also be showcasing local Brooklyn artists via canvassed pieces, print work, and large wall panels made up of paint and acrylics.